-- 1. Emergency and personal identification information including, but not limited to, the following: - a. participant's address, telephone number; - names and telephone numbers of the family, licensed or certified care provider, relative, designated representative and/or guardian; - c. physician's name(s) and telephone number(s); - d. pharmacy name, address and telephone number if necessary to assure participant health and safety; - e. health plan information; - f. medical information, which must include, but is not limited to: - 1) medical orders as applicable for waiver services; - 2) precautions for participation in an activity; - 3) diagnoses or conditions; - 4) infections, contagious or communicable conditions; - 5) current medications; - 6) known allergies including food allergies; - special health care needs such as aspiration precautions, fall precautions, and high risk for skin breakdown; and - 8) special nutritional needs, to include the specific diet order or limitations. - g. crisis contingency plan, if one is necessary, for the participant; - 2.
-Programmatic information including, but not limited to, the following: - a. participant's ISP and IP(s); - b.
-BSP, if one is necessary, for the participant; - c. documentation that the participant and/or family/guardian acknowledges that he/she has been informed of the participant's rights, responsibilities, and grievance procedures; - d. reports (quarterly or more frequent); - e. documentation of face-to-face observations/reviews of service delivery;
+- 1. Emergency and personal identification information including, but not limited to, the following: - a. participant's address, telephone number; - b. names and telephone numbers of the family, licensed or certified care provider, relative, designated representative and/or guardian; - c. physician's name(s) and telephone number(s); - d. pharmacy name, address and telephone number if necessary to assure participant health and safety; - e. health plan information; - f. medical information, which must include, but is not limited to: - 1) medical orders as applicable for waiver services; - 2) precautions for participation in an activity; - 3) diagnoses or conditions; - 4) infections, contagious or communicable conditions; - 5) current medications; - 6) known allergies including food allergies; - 7) special health care needs such as aspiration precautions, fall precautions, and high risk for skin breakdown; and - 8) special nutritional needs, to include the specific diet order or limitations. - g. crisis contingency plan, if one is necessary, for the participant; - 2.
+Programmatic information including, but not limited to, the following: - a. participant's ISP and IP(s);

-- f. service delivery documentation, records and reports that include, at a minimum, the following: - 1) date, time (in and out), duration, and location of service delivery; - documentation of activities or type of service rendered during service delivery: progress notes, contact logs, attendance, medication administration records (MARs) and other service delivery documentation; - data collected that measures participant's progress in relation to the participant's IP, if applicable; - 4) documentation that minimum staffing ratios are maintained, when applicable; - 5) name of worker(s) providing services; and - 6) date, time, location, name and title of staff conducting the required face-to-face observations/reviews of services and/or telephone contacts. - 3.
+- b.
+BSP, if one is necessary, for the participant; - Nursing Assessment, Nurse Delegation Plan, Training and Skills Verification, and documented oversight and monitoring of nurse delegated tasks, if applicable, see Section 1.7-D; - d. documentation that the participant and/or family/guardian acknowledges that he/she has been informed of the participant's rights, responsibilities, and grievance procedures; - e. reports (quarterly or more frequent); - f. documentation of face-to-face observations/reviews of service delivery; - g. service delivery documentation, records and reports that include, at a minimum, the following: - 1) date, time (in and out), duration, and location of service delivery; - documentation of activities or type of service rendered during service delivery: progress notes, contact logs, attendance, medication administration records (MARs) and other service delivery documentation; - 3) data collected that measures participant's progress in relation to the participant's IP, if applicable; - 4) documentation that minimum staffing ratios are maintained, when applicable; - 5) name of worker(s) providing services; and - 6) date, time, location, name and title of staff conducting the required face-to-face observations/reviews of services and/or telephone contacts. - 3.
 The participant record is a legal document that must be kept in detail to permit effective professional review and provide information for necessary follow-up and care. - a.
-Individual participant records must be kept in a manner that ensures legibility, order, timely signing and dating of each entry in black or blue ink. - a.
+Individual participant records must be kept in a manner that ensures legibility, order, timely signing and dating of each entry in black or blue ink. - b.
 Documentation of verbal or written reports and follow-up, as necessary, received from other agencies, the participant's family, the participant's legal, designated representative, or caregiver must be reviewed to determine whether action needs to be taken by the Provider.